phpMussel/phpMussel/_docs/readme.EN.txt

  "compatibility" (Category)
  - Compatibility directives for phpMussel.
     "ignore_upload_errors"
-    - This directive should generally be switched OFF unless it is required for correct functionality of phpMussel on your specific system.
-Normally, when switched OFF, when phpMussel detects the presence of elements in the
+    - This directive should generally be disabled unless it is required for correct functionality of phpMussel on your specific system.
+Normally, when disabled, when phpMussel detects the presence of elements in the
       $_FILES array(), it will attempt to initiate a scan of the files that those elements represent, and, if those elements are blank or empty, phpMussel will return an error message.
 This is proper behaviour for